RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 ###Anecdote

-Suppose your final results have some trait that you did not expect and you would like to figure out how this trait was introduced.
+Suppose your final results have some trait that you did not expect and you would like to track down how this trait was introduced.
 For example, I recently ran a protocol with 1 stage of DockingProtocol followed by 5 stages of FastRelax (similar to the [[batch relax example|BatchRelaxExample]]).
 The final structures were completely unfolded and I wanted to figure out where things went wrong.
-I loaded up the 5 intermediate states from their archives and was able to look at each structure.
+I loaded up the 5 intermediate states from their archives and was able to look at each structure in PyMOL.
 The protein was folded after the docking stage but was unfolded after the first FastRelax stage.
-Further inspection showed that the product of the DockingProtocol had MANY side chain clashes that were not present in the input structure.
+Further inspection showed that the product of the DockingProtocol had many side chain clashes that were not present in the input structure.

-The use of this time machine feature allowed me to quickly figure out that I was not using the [[SaveAndRetrieveSidechainsMover|SaveAndRetrieveSidechainsMover]] correctly by showing me snapshots of a trajectory at the end of each stage.
+The use of this time machine feature allowed me to quickly figure out that I was not using the [[SaveAndRetrieveSidechainsMover|SaveAndRetrieveSidechainsMover]] correctly.

 ###Toy Example